elasticio/elasticio.github.io/content/_components/vtex/technical-notes.md

 icontext: Vtex component
 icon: vtex.png
 category: vtex
-updatedDate: 2022-05-20
+updatedDate: 2022-09-09
-ComponentVersion: 1.4.2
+ComponentVersion: 1.4.3
 ---

 ## Changelog

+### 1.4.3 (September 09, 2022)

+* Fixed output metadata for `Lookup Object (at Most 1)` action for Object Type - Orders
+* Fixed incorrect behavior of `Allow ID to be omitted` for `Lookup Object (at Most 1)` action
+* Update Sailor version to 2.6.29

 ### 1.4.2 (May 20, 2022)

-- Added `Last interaction` option to `Time stamp field to poll on` in `Get New And Updated Objects Polling` trigger
+* Added `Last interaction` option to `Time stamp field to poll on` in `Get New And Updated Objects Polling` trigger
-- Improved `Get New And Updated Objects Polling` trigger to use [scroll](https://developers.vtex.com/vtex-rest-api/reference/scroll) instead of [search](https://developers.vtex.com/vtex-rest-api/reference/search) to collect all records
+* Improved `Get New And Updated Objects Polling` trigger to use [scroll](https://developers.vtex.com/vtex-rest-api/reference/scroll) instead of [search](https://developers.vtex.com/vtex-rest-api/reference/search) to collect all records

 ### 1.4.1 (May 06, 2022)